 Edward James Hyland as John Sr., the Father

-A second generation Italian American, John Sr. is a retired truck driver living on disability benefits.
+A second generation Italian American, John Sr. is a retired truck driver with connections to the local Mafia.
 Wily, irreverent and hot headed, he cannot bear playing second fiddle to anyone, especially for his son’s love.
-Though unapologetically racist, John married a Puerto Rican woman (Johnny’s mother).
+Though unapologetically racist, John married a Dominican woman (Johnny’s mother).
 But his love for his wife did nothing to temper his racism; he detested hearing her speak Spanish.
-Broken down by not broke, he ran a lucrative black market business fencing stolen goods to restaurants and hotels on his truck route.
+Broken down by not broke, he lives on a combination of disability payments, union benefits and ill-gotten gains.
+He used his trucking job to run a lucrative black market business fencing swag goods to restaurants and hotels on his truck route.

 Edward Hyland is most known for appearing in the 2015 feature film “Bridge of Spies” (directed by Steven Spielberg).
 His Broadway theatre credits include “Machinal,” “Arcadia,” “Man Who Had All the Luck,” “Harry Potter and the Cursed Child” and others.
 Off-Broadway, he has appeared in “Julius Caesar,” “Troilus & Cressida” (Delacorte Theatre) and many more.

 A long-time friend of the family, Gladys watched Johnny grow up.
 Gladys’ Irish Catholic family moved to Throgs Neck when it was mostly beach bungalows by the Long Island Sound.
 As a teen during the late 60s, Gladys hung out with a long-haired crowd, smoked pot and protested against the Vietnam War.
 Like the fool in “King Lear,” she sees and says what no one else wants to see or hear, and she can’t be insulted.